ccg-v/cpp_modules/cpp_01/ex00/README.md

-TARGET is todemonstrate the key concepts of dynamic memory allocation (heap) and stack allocation for creating and using zombie objects.
+TARGET is to demonstrate the key concepts of dynamic memory allocation (heap) and stack allocation for creating and using zombie objects.